Dissolving a partnership agreement isn't always easy. Here's how to end your partnership amicably.

 "If the partnership doesn't have enough money or property to pay its debts, the individual partners will have to chip in and pay them from their own funds," he added.

-For all of these reasons, it is always in the best interest of a business owner or firm to consult with an attorney or lawyer that specializes in commercial law, when dealing with business or partnership dissolutions.
-Knowing what to expect will give you greater decision-making power and the ability to move forward confidently and with peace of mind.
+It is always in the best interests of a business owner to consult with an attorney who specializes in commercial law when dealing with business or partnership dissolutions.
+Knowing what to expect can give you greater decision-making power and the ability to move forward confidently and with peace of mind.